gvwilson/sudonomicon/02_fs/index.md

 | Execute | x            | Run program     | Enter or pass through directory |

 -   Read and write make sense
--   Execute makes sense on files
+-   Execute on files makes sense: runnable program
     -   See below for how the operating system figures out how to run a file
 -   Execute on directories is basically "we needed something and this bit was available"
     -   Want to be able to run `dir/program`